-Ordinance12 Honorary Awards
+Ordinance 12 Honorary Awards

-12.1 Honorary Awardsapproval
+12.1 Honorary Awards approval

-12.1.1 Candidates for the awards of Honorary Fellowship and Honorary Degree will be proposed through a nominations process agreed by Honorary Degrees Committee (HDC), which will then make recommendations to Council for consideration and approval.
-Senate should be represented on the HDC for the discussion of these awards.
+Candidates for the awards of Honorary Fellowship and Honorary Degree will be proposed through a nominations process agreed by Honorary Degrees Committee (HDC), which will then make recommendations to Council for consideration and approval.
+The Pro-Chancellor shall Chair HDC and Senate should be represented for the discussion of these awards.